Sava-thecoolone/sollang/README.md

 ## Run
 To enter REPL run main.py in src with no arguments, to run a file pass it as an argument

-You can also use the -ast flag to get the generated ast of a file
+You can also use the -ast flag to get the generated AST of a file

 ## Syntax
 SOL has simplistic syntax which is a combionation of lua and c